Celebrating Our Life-Changing New Books and Courses

 Your Best Option: a Landline Phone or a Cell Phone with a Strong Signal

-If you’re in the U.S., there’s a good chance you have a calling plan that lets you call area codes 712 and 641 (both in Iowa) for free.
+If you’re in the U.S., there’s a good chance you have a calling plan that lets you call area code 425 (in the state of Washington) for free.
 Yay!
 Use it.

-Skype is a free app from Microsoft for your smart phone and a program you can install on your computer to make calls using your high speed internet access or your telephone’s data plan.
+Skype is a free app from Microsoft for your smart phone and a program you can install on your computer to make calls using your high-speed internet access or your smart phone’s data plan.

 If you have no daily or monthly data limits — this means you if you have cable internet or fiber optic internet or an unlimited cellular data plan — Skype is the best alternative to a good telephone connection.

-US$15 of Skype Credit, purchased in advance, should be plenty for all ten hours (600 minutes) from most countries.
+US$10 of Skype Credit, purchased in advance, should be plenty for the entire Telesummit from most countries.
 Their rates vary depending on whether you’re calling a landline or cell phone.
 You’ll be calling a landline number, the less expensive sort.

 Google Voice, a similar service available only in the U.S., will not connect you to our telesummit.
 Don’t use it.

-Just like Skype, you’ll be using your internet connection, so if there are daily or monthly limits on how much data you can use, go get a calling card and use your phone.
+Just like Skype, you’ll be using your internet connection, so if there are daily or monthly limits on how much data you can use, go buy a long distance calling card and use your phone.

-Once the recorded message answers your call, dial our access code, 880212, and end by dialing #
+Once the recorded message answers your call, dial our access code, 561566, and end by dialing # (called the pound or hash key).

-If you’re using Skype or a smart phone, you’ll need to open the dial pad to dial this.
+If you’re using Skype or a smart phone, you may need to open the dial pad to dial this.
 The button for opening it looks like 10 buttons (1-9 and 0) on a telephone dial pad.

 Whichever method you choose for calling, if this is your first time trying it, you can call in anytime before the telesummit to test it.
 Once you’re connected, you’ll hear dreadful music, unless someone else happens to be testing at the same time.
 But the music will be your sign that you did everything just right, and you’re ready for the telesummit.